fotisj/pydelta/readme.txt

 pydelta -h
 for more information or look into the ini-file to find explanations of all parameters.
-The filenames for the corpus should have the format authorname_title.txt (the first part of the authorname is used to color the labels)

 Thanks go to
 Thorsten Vitt for his help with profiling some critical parts and general improvements